Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 1. We are using a pure generational copying collector.
 This means that we need forwarding pointers during collection.
 We encode this with the sign-bit of the header word, so a negative object is a forward.
 Rather than masking the value we store the negation of the pointer as the forward.
 2. `become:` will be implemented with similar forwarding flagging. `become:` will replace both objects headers with forwarding pointer to an object that just contains the original object references and revised header words.
 When the objects are collected, the references will be updated.
 3. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

+This coding is used for heap and non-heap objects.
+They are treated exactly the same, except that non-heap are not collected or moved.

 First we have the object format tag.
 The low 5 bits code the following:
 - bit 0: = 1 means the object contains instance variables